loqalabs/loqa-audio-dsp/docs/API.md

 Detects pitch using YIN algorithm.

 This function performs fundamental frequency (F0) detection on audio data using the YIN algorithm, which is optimized for voice and monophonic instruments.
 It accepts audio buffers as Float32Array or number[], validates the input, and returns pitch information with confidence scores.

+> **Important: Buffer Size Recommendations**
+>
+> The YIN algorithm works best with buffer sizes of **2048-4096 samples** (~46-93ms at 44100 Hz).
+Larger buffers (e.g., 16384 samples) may fail to detect pitch reliably due to pitch variations within the window.
+For continuous pitch tracking, use overlapping frames of 2048-4096 samples with 50% overlap.

 ```typescript
 async function detectPitch(